A heuristic for discrete mean values of the derivative of the Riemann zeta function: Heuristic for the Riemann Zeta Function

-where $\Lambda (m)$ is the von Mangoldt function, which therefore only contributes when $m$ is a prime power. \end{lemma}
+where $\Lambda (m)$ is the von Mangoldt function, which therefore only contributes when $m$ is a prime power. \end{theorem*}

-\subsection{The heuristic}
+\subsection{The Heuristic}

-We now state the short heuristic argument which yields the Generalised Shanks' Conjecture as stated in Section~\ref{Sect:Intro}.
-We ignore error terms for the large part so the equal signs are not `true' equalities but show the general argument.
+We now state the short heuristic argument which yields the Generalized Shanks' Conjecture as stated in Section~\ref{Sect:Intro}.
+We will mainly ignore error terms so the equal signs are not `true' equalities but show the general argument.
 (But see Section~\ref{sect:ErrorTerms}.)

 \begin{remark} As we were writing this paper, we became aware that the heuristic presented in this paper can be found in \cite{Gon93} in a different context, where it can be applied rigorously. \end{remark}